siddarthkay/status.im/source/technical/run_status_node.md

 ## Why Run Status Node?

-Currently, we don't provide any incentives for running Status Nodes.
+Currently, there are no crypto incentives for running Status Nodes.
 We are working hard to solve this problem.
-Our intent is to increase the size of the Waku network, thereby improving how decentralized and safe our platform is.
+Our intent is to increase the size of the Waku network, improving how decentralized and safe our platform is.

+### Privacy

 Another reason is privacy.
 In the current setup, most nodes - both relay and historical ones - are running as part of Status infrastructure.
 This means that Status has a wide view of most of the network.
-While all traffic in Waku is encrypted, the metadata that could be gathered this way can leak so information.
-If one wants to avoid that, the best option is to run a node on your own and configure it in the Status app.
+While all traffic in Waku is encrypted, the metadata that could be gathered this way can leak some information.
+The best way to avoid that is to run your own node and configure it in the Status app.

 ### Community

-By running your own node you provide additional nodes for the Status community.
+Running your own node provides additional nodes for the Status community.
 We encourage anyone to publish the enode addresses of their nodes for others to use.
 We also recommend running them as a permanent service or a docker container, so that it keeps running after system restart or a runtime node error.

 ### Types of Nodes